-Several experts give Tom's of Maine products rave reviews, although most focus on the toothpaste options that contain fluoride.
-GoodGuide.com gives this Antiplaque and Whitening Fluoride-Free Toothpaste a respectable health score of 6.7 out of 10.
+Experts like Dr. David Evans recommend Tom's of Maine products for people who prefer a natural toothpaste, although like most experts, he cautions that natural toothpaste advocates generally suggest opting for a fluoride-containing toothpaste for cavity prevention.
+GoodGuide.com gives this Antiplaque and Whitening Fluoride-Free Toothpaste a respectable health score of 6 out of 10.

 The thousands of user reviews we saw for Tom's of Maine Antiplaque and Whitening are mostly positive; however, many users are displeased about the addition of SLS to the toothpaste's formula.
 Otherwise, most are happy with the product's light, natural-tasting flavor and say that the paste cleans teeth effectively.